DaddioTime/MentalMath/README.md

 - **Multilingual Support**: Supports both English and German, adapting to your browser's language settings.
 - **Dark/Light Mode**: Automatically adjusts to your device's system settings for dark or light mode.
 - **Unique Answers**: Ensures that answer choices are always unique to prevent duplicates.
+- **Offline Capability**: The app can be used offline by embedding all CSS and JavaScript in the HTML and with a service worker caching the app.

 ---